 In preparing the Ind AS financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The board of directors are also responsible for overseeing the Company's financial reporting process.
+Those Board of Directors are also responsible for overseeing the Company's financial reporting process.

-Auditor's Responsibility for the audit of the Ind AS Financial Statements
+Auditor's Responsibility for the Audit of the Ind AS Financial Statements